 If your prescription is for vision measured as high as to -20.0 diopters of nearsightedness, implantable contact lenses are recommended instead over LASIK.

-Other Factors that Influence Candidacy for LASIK
+Other Factors that Influence Qualifications for LASIK

 Your eye’s prescription is not the sole indicator as to whether you are eligible for LASIK.
 Generally, the following factors also need careful consideration before surgery: